danmofo/gayl-plugin/README.md

 ## TODO

-- Add task to package extension for production
 - Add to website
 - Add other APIs
 - Add some tests
 - Replace the following libraries with smaller alternatives:
   - EJS, I'm only using a small amount of the functionality available.
   - Axios, again I'm only using this for GET requests.
 Possibly use `fetch`?

-Known bugs
----

-Doesn't support spaces in queries :)